Tevfik Esenç: Biography

-Esenç died in the night of 7 October 1992, at the age of 88; he was buried in the village cemetery of Hacıosman, his birthplace, alongside his wife Emine.
+Esenç died on the night of 7 October 1992, at the age of 88; he was buried in the village cemetery of Hacıosman, his birthplace, alongside his wife Emine.
 He was survived by three sons and two daughters.

-In 1994, A. Sumru Özsoy organized an international conference, namely Conference on Northwest Caucasian Linguistics, at Boğaziçi University in memory of Dumézil and Esenç.
+In 1994, A. Sumru Özsoy organized the international Conference on Northwest Caucasian Linguistics at Boğaziçi University, in memory of Dumézil and Esenç.